 - areas of strength and weakness

-If your psychometric test forms part of a series of assessments, for example at an assessment day, don’t dwell on how well you think you did on just one test.
+If your psychometric test forms part of a series of assessments don’t dwell on how well you think you did on just one test.
 Employers will look at your scores from all psychometric tests, interviews and assessments in order to arrive at an overall picture of your relative merits.
-So if you think you didn’t perform as well as you’d have liked in one psychometric test, don’t let this affect your performance in other tests; give each test your best effort.
+So, if you think you didn’t perform as well as you’d have liked in one assessment, don’t let this affect your performance in other tests; give each test your best effort.